Derbyshire Historic Buildings Trust

 Case Studies

-New equipment purchased with a £20,615 Business Development Grant from Derbyshire Dales District Council has improved the manufacturing process.
+New equipment funded by a £4,751 Small Business Adaptation Grant from Derbyshire Dales District Council has enabled this beauty business to expand.

 More Case Studies